⚡ WholeTech

 Live Music & Cultural Preservation

-Austin's identity as the "Live Music Capital of the World" faces pressure from rising rents, noise complaints from new development, and venue closures.
-The city has created programs like the Music Venue Preservation Fund and appointed a Music Officer to help protect its cultural heritage.
+Austin’s identity as the “Live Music Capital of the World” faces pressure from rents, noise complaints, and venue closures.
+The city has the Music Venue Preservation Fund and a Music Officer.

-A timeline of Austin mayors from the early 1980s to the present day.
+A timeline of Austin mayors from the late 1970s to the present day.

 2023 – Present